axibase/atsd-use-cases/workshop/trends-bot.md

 ### Interactive Components

-In order to allow the user to select options, we will use interactive messages [menus](https://api.slack.com/docs/message-menus) and [buttons](https://api.slack.com/docs/message-buttons).
-When user selects some item ATSD receives a HTTP POST with a payload body parameter containing a urlencoded JSON object.
+In order to allow the user to select options, use interactive messages [menus](https://api.slack.com/docs/message-menus) and [buttons](https://api.slack.com/docs/message-buttons).
+When user selects some item, ATSD receives a HTTP `POST` with a payload body parameter containing a urlencoded JSON object.

 <details><summary>Sample JSON sent by Slack Menu</summary>
 <p>